JafedM/PyTorch-YOLOv3/README.md

-# PyTorch YOLO
+# PyTorch YOLO Mask
-A minimal PyTorch implementation of YOLOv3, with support for training, inference and evaluation.
+A modification of PyTorch YOLO using Masksembles.

 YOLOv4 and YOLOv7 weights are also compatible with this implementation.